oegea/certification-service/README.md

 [![Build Status](https://travis-ci.com/oegea/certification-service.svg?branch=master)](https://travis-ci.com/oegea/certification-service) [![Coverage Status](https://coveralls.io/repos/github/oegea/certification-service/badge.svg?branch=master)](https://coveralls.io/github/oegea/certification-service?branch=master) ![Known Vulnerabilities](https://snyk.io/test/github/oegea/certification-service/badge.svg)

-## Work in Progress

-This project is still under development.

 ## Why?

 This is a easy-to-use service that allows to issue and sign basic text certificates.
 It has been designed specially for e-learning websites, trying to provide to them a way to generate certificates for their students in a de-centralized way.